 Visiting the kennel will also prove to you that the Broodle Griffon that is about to be sold to you comes from a reliable source and was not produced in a puppy mill.

-Puppy mills make the dogs go through the unethical and harmful process of fast breeding to boost production of an abnormally high number of puppies.
+Puppy mills make the dogs go through the unethical and harmful process of fast breeding to boost the production of an abnormally high number of puppies.

 This often compromises the health of the dogs.